 The National Olympic Committee of the Solomon Islands (NOCSI) became a member of the Oceania National Olympic Committees (ONOC) in 1983 and gained recognition from the International Olympic Committee (IOC) in the same year.

-Its current President and Secretary-General are Mr Bai Rara and Ms Melinda Avosa respectively, and its office is located in the capital, Honiara.
+Its current President and Secretary-General are Mr Martin Rara and Aldrin Bekala respectively, and its office is located in the capital, Honiara.

 NOCSI and the Solomon Islands sporting community have been innovative and exemplary in that despite the country’s turbulent national history of civil war, ethnic violence, political upheaval, total economic collapse, and vulnerability to natural hazards such as cyclones, earthquakes, volcanic activity and tsunamis, it has since inception, sent a national team to every Olympic Games since 1984, and to every Commonwealth Games since 1986.
 NOCSI continues to lead in the delivery of national games biennially and provincial games in the intervening period to keep sport at the heart of development and community cohesion.

 NOCSI attributes its good office and sporting facilities to the Olympic Movement and to Olympic Solidarity.
 It was the first country to take advantage of the OlympOceania Programme and funds were used to secure leasing of the national sporting facilities originally built for the 1981 Mini South Pacific Games.
 It renovated the facilities and made it accessible to people, particularly youth.

 The National Context